willem4/fortran-workshop/docs/README-VS-Code.md

 CMake Tools will ask for a "CMake configure preset".
 Select:

-- On Windows, with Visual Studio installed: pick "windows_visual_studio_ifx".
+- On Windows, with Visual Studio installed: pick "ifx".
 - On Linux, with Intel oneAPI Fortran Essentials installed: pick "linux_make_ifx

 ## Building and running